“I’ve heard about you.”

 “We’re the only one doing this way to make the soup… in the U.S. I guess.”

 With bold and confident remarks, this forced me to reflect on the numerous Ramen spots I’ve visited in the past.
 Have I been duped by higher quality “instant soup?”
-Should I become an expatriate and teaching in the next semester of JET (Japanese Exchange and Teaching program) in order to taste real ramen (and other Japanese delicacies)?
+Should I become an expatriate and teach in the next semester of JET (Japanese Exchange and Teaching program) in order to taste real ramen (and other Japanese delicacies)?
 My world has flipped upside down at this point, reinforcing my acceptance as a Foodoofus and abandoning my previous moniker as the Top Raw Man (not so top-notch in noodle info).

 Chef Sakai, happily invited us to take a peak at his culinary work station and here’s a peak at some of the secrets behind Ton-Chan’s authentic Japanese touch; Neboshi, ordered straight from Japan and custom-made noodles to supplement the ingredients of this Japanese classic from Kyushu: